meetgori-techanek/devops/kubernates/Readme.md

   Manages external access to services, typically via HTTP.
   Supports load balancing, SSL termination, and name-based virtual hosting.

+### kubernates objects
+- kubernates uses objects to represent the state of cluster
+- what containerized applications are running and on which node
+- the policies around how those applications behave, such as restart policies, upgrades and fault tolerance
+- once you create the object, the kubernates system will constantly work to ensure that object exist and maintains cluster's desired state
+- every kubernates object includes two nested fields that govern the object config(desired status), the object spec, and object status(actuall status)
+- the spec: which we provided in manifest, describes your desired states for the object characreistics that you want the object to have
+- the status: destribes the actual state of the object and is supplied and updated by kubernates system
+- all objects are identified by a unique id
+- in short: pod,service, secrates etc all are objects

 ## Architecture
 ![image](https://kubernetes.io/images/docs/kubernetes-cluster-architecture.svg)